 I knew that I wanted to span about an 8-foot range between the two sides of my two car garage-turned studio.
 I didn’t need a slider for movement shots (I have a Kessler PocketDolly that I love for doing that), rather I needed a slider so that I could quickly position the camera left and right.
 Then, using some other method–be able to position the camera wherever I wanted.
 Quite the challenge.

 I took this challenge to my Facebook page because there are a few gear junkies that I knew could help me out.
 Josh Johnson who “works in Television and Internet Delivered Media for PBS and Arkansas Dept. of Education” (his words) is always keen to offer suggestions.
-Take for example on another topic he suggested the Manfrotto 244N Magic Arm ($90 street) to help me achieve unique camera positioning using my PocketDolly.
+He suggested the Manfrotto 244N Magic Arm ($90 street) to help me achieve unique camera positioning using my PocketDolly.

-For my ceiling-mounted solution (which I found no help with online), he suggested the ‘budget’ DIY 8-foot slider solution from JuicedLink.
+For my ceiling-mounted solution, he suggested the ‘budget’ DIY 8-foot slider solution from JuicedLink.
 Their kit, which includes everything but the steel bars, runs about $200.
-I had to purchase from another source two 8′ steel rods which ran another $85 with shipping.
-I thought about doing a true DIY job with some hardware store-purchased materials, but I just don’t have the time these days for extra projects.
-I’m already severely overwhelmed, and I needed something proven to work.
+I had to purchase from another source two 8′ steel rods:

 Within about a week I had all the parts and after I found some studs in the ceiling, up it went.
 There’s a slight bit of overhang because of where the studs were positioned, but that’s fine–I still get a 7′ range of motion.
 After I put the Magic Arm up there and mounted my DSLR, the downward pull from the arm and the DSLR wasn’t a challenge–unless I angled the arm away from the rails–then it started to bow and twist a bit.
 Not so much that it looked unsafe, but definitely isn’t something that I would leave there for very long.